V-Jonas/README-file-practice/README.md

 Discuss your own ideas in connection with the application with me either in:
 -	person
 -	or DM’s
--	or  email messages sent to the email adress I’ll give you in DM
+-	or  email messages sent to the email adress I’ll give you in DM!

 As of 23rd of June, 2026 the project is in it's beggining of it's planning.